 Zealthy offers some of the lowest compounded GLP-1 prices in telehealth, starting at $151 per month for semaglutide.
 It also carries an active federal lawsuit, a founder who left his previous company amid DEA and FTC investigations, and a Trustpilot rating that sits at 3.2 out of 5 across nearly 6,000 reviews.
 Both the pricing and the problems are real.

-This review covers pricing, medications, the founder's background, the federal lawsuit, user complaints, and how Zealthy compares to alternatives like Hims, Ro, and MEDVi.
+This review covers pricing, medications, the founder's background, the federal lawsuit, the 2026 FDA warning letter, user complaints, and how Zealthy compares to alternatives like MEDVi, ivim Health, and Hims.
 All facts are verified against public records.

 This is educational content.
 Consult a healthcare provider before starting any medication.